mendix/docs/content/en/docs/control-center/apps.md

 The **Apps** page has the following tabs available: **Mendix Cloud**, **Mendix Free Cloud**, **Other Apps**, **Deactivated Apps**, and **Default App Roles**.

 {{% alert color="info" %}}
-We are working on giving apps an each environment a separate tab.
+We are working on giving each environment a separate tab.
 Stay tuned.
 {{% /alert %}}

 ## 2 Mendix Cloud

-The **Mendix Cloud** tab gives an overview of all the licensed apps that can be published on the public Mendix Cloud.
+The **Mendix Cloud** tab gives an overview of all the licensed apps that can be published on the Mendix Public Cloud.

 By default you only see apps from the production environments.
 Turn off the **Production** toggle on the right side above the table to see all the environments.